-The conceptual site model (CSM) is a three-dimensional "picture" that illustrates contaminant sources, release mechanisms, exposure pathways, migration routes, and potential human and ecological receptors.
+The conceptual site model (CSM) for the SWMU 211-A EISB RA is a three-dimensional "picture" that illustrates contaminant sources, release mechanisms, and migration routes.
 Figure 4 represents the CSM for SWMU 211-A and is based on all previous investigations.
+The source of the contaminants to SWMU 211-A is not known; however, it is suspected that SWMU 211-A originated from spills that include leaks of solvents that were released during routine equipment cleaning and rinsing performed in the cleaning area.
+Additionally, worker depositions collected by the Department of Justice contained the following statement from a former worker, "The barrels were filled with TCE [sic] were stored outside of the C-720 Building.
+Sometimes we took the barrels back to C-400 Building, but at other times, we poured the barrels' contents into a ditch on the north side of the C-720 Building" (Department of Justice, Worker Depositions, cited in KDEP 2020).
 The Southwest Plume SI, implemented in 2004, concluded that high concentration TCE soils that would constitute principal threat waste (PTW) are present at SWMU 211-A in UCRS soils.
-None of the investigations of SWMU 211-A have identified DNAPL pools or large quantities of DNAPL in the UCRS thus far.
+None of the investigations of SWMU 211-A have identified actual DNAPL pools or large quantities of DNAPL in the UCRS thus far.

 RDSI data were collected to support defining the area of SWMU 211-A to be treated and to confirm that EISB will be utilized as the treatment method.
 The RDSI data did not modify the SWMU 211-A conceptual model concerning UCRS contamination that was developed by the SI of the Southwest Plume (DOE 2007).
+The C-720 Building does have additional source areas near or beneath it, including SWMU 211-B, but these source areas are not being addressed by the SWMU 211-A EISB action and are not shown on Figure 4.

 The RDSI provided updated information on the TCE and other VOC concentrations in the area to be treated.
 Mass quantity estimates and treatment areas were interpolated using the RDSI data, WAG 27 RI data, and the Southwest Plume SI data, and the C-Tech Environmental Visualization Systems Expert System (EVS).
-Volume estimates were calculated using kriging, kriging using the 90% confidence interval, investigation-derived waste (IDW), and nearest neighbor.
-The RDR contains a summary of the EVS modeling that identified areas to be treated and estimated TCE volume contained in those areas.
-The complete EVS modeling information is reported in Appendix C of the Addendum to the Final Characterization Report for Solid Waste Management Units 211-A and 211-B Volatile Organic Compound Sources for the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-1288&D2/A1/R1 (DOE 2016).
+Volume estimates were calculated using kriging, kriging using the 90% confidence interval, inverse distance weighting, and nearest neighbor.
+The CFC RDR contains a summary of the EVS modeling that identified areas to be treated and estimated TCE volume contained in those areas.
+The complete EVS modeling information is reported in Appendix C of the Addendum to the Final Characterization Report for Solid Waste Management Units 211-A and 211-B Volatile Organic Compound Sources for the Southwest Diffusion Groundwater Plume at the Paducah Gaseous Plant, Paducah, Kentucky, DOE/LX/07-1288&D2/A1/R1 (DOE 2016).